alumae/kaldi-gstreamer-server/README.md

 Using the server is very easy:

   * open the websocket
-  * send chunks of binary speech data to the websocket (either raw or encoded, see below); the chunks should be sent at least once per second, otherwise the server assumes the client is "sleeping" and closes the connection
+  * send chunks of binary speech data to the websocket (either raw or encoded, see below); the chunks should be sent at least once per second, otherwise the server assumes the client is "stale" and closes the connection
   * read recognized words from websocket (sent on word-by-word basis), with a special word "<#s>" marking sentence break
   * finally send the string "EOS" (""end-of-stream") to the websocket
   * when server closes the websocket, all data has been recognized and sent to the client